 At the time of submittal of any application to annex territory within the SOIA Area, the City of Elk Grove shall prepare a Plan for Services as required by Government Code Section 56430, or its successor.
-The Plan for Services shall demonstrate that SCWA water supplies are adequate to serve the amount of future development identified in the annexation territory in addition to existing and planned development under normal, single dry, and multiple dry years.
-The Plan for Services shall demonstrate that the SCWA is a signatory to the Water Forum Agreement and that groundwater will be provided in a manner that ensures no overdraft will occur.
-The Plan for Services shall depict the locations and appropriate sizes of all on-site water system facilities to accommodate the amount of development identified for the annexation territory, demonstrate SCWA has annexed the territory into its service area, and demonstrate adequate SCWA off-site water facilities are available to accommodate the amount of development identified in the annexation territory or that fair share funding will be provided for the construction of new or expansion and/or improvement of existing off-site water system facilities with no adverse impacts on existing ratepayers.
+The Plan for Services shall demonstrate that SCWA water supplies are adequate to serve the amount of future development identified in the annexation territory in addition to existing and planned development under normal, single dry, and multiple dry years, without adverse impacts to existing ratepayers.
+The Plan for Services shall demonstrate that the SCWA is a signatory to the Water Forum Agreement, that groundwater management would occur consistent with the Central Sacramento County Groundwater Management Plan, and that groundwater will be provided in a manner that ensures no overdraft will occur.
+The Plan for Services shall depict the locations and appropriate sizes of all on-site water system facilities to accommodate the amount of development identified for the annexation territory, demonstrate SCWA has modified its service area boundary to include annexed the territory intowithin its Zone 40 and Zone 41 service areas, and demonstrate adequate SCWA off-site water facilities are available to accommodate the amount of new or expansion and/or improvement of existing off-site water system facilities with no adverse impacts on existing ratepayers.